 An online study conducted by littlewoods.com1 surveyed 1,000 mothers and concluded that on the average, mothers field more than 200 questions a day.
 Being a mother twice over, I validate that number.
 Actually, I would suggest the number of questions asked is far higher.
 After all, that number does not include questions to Dad, sibling(s), friends, or teachers, not to mention questions thought, but not verbalized.
 How do we account for the highly inquisitive nature of children?
 It is a universal quality that reaches beyond all borders and manifests in all races and nationalities.

 I pose that the innate curiosity of children indicates the existence of a Creator.
 All agree childhood is the age of innocence.
 Children born Tabula Rasa immediately embark on a rigorous journey, exploring their senses and building relationships in an effort to make sense of existence and their place in this incredible world.
-Carefree, joyous, curious, and open to new ideas.
-Children are the best ambassadors of the existence of God.
+Carefree, joyous, curious, and open to new ideas, children are the best ambassadors of the existence of God.
 The miraculous nature of birth, on the one hand; the intense love and joy parents and even complete strangers feel in general for them; and their deep insatiable craving to understand the ‘Why?’ of each and every thing they see.
-Seen through their eyes, the world refreshes and flickers of wonder and excitement for our old eyes.
+Seen through their eyes, the world refreshes into renewed wonder and excitement for our old eyes.
 Like magic their amazement enthralls us and reminds us to look again.

 You may wonder why ‘Why?’ questions lose frequency with age.
 Well, simply wondering this provides yet another ‘Why?’, doesn’t it?
 Perhaps, it is because we know more answers as we grow.
 In my experience, the ‘Why?’ questions never really end, they just evolve with and stem from my base knowledge.
 Consequently, the depth of the questions change and it becomes more challenging to find someone who can adequately answer the questions that I formulate.
 The questions persist but are not verbalized as frequently.